Filter-Bubble/stroll/README.md

 2 classes are so rare, they are not in our 10% evaluation set, and were not predicted by the model. (`Arg5` and `ArgM-STR`).

-The confustion matrix and statistics (classification_report) were made with `scikit-learn`.
+The confustion matrix and statistics (`classification_report`) were made with `scikit-learn`.

+The best model was after 6628920 words, or 15 epochs.

 ### Frames